KeremAyoz/PuzzleSolver/README.md

-#NewYorkTimes Daily Mini-Crossword Puzzle Solver
+NewYorkTimes Daily Mini-Crossword Puzzle Solver
 -----------------------------------------------
 Install chrome driver for selenium from http://selenium-python.readthedocs.io/installation.html

 Make sure there is a directory called "Data" in the same path as scrapper.py

+word2vec is added.
+To test it, run demo executables.